relativitydev/relativity-trace-documentation/docs/user_documentation.md

         3. Check Trace logs (via `Manage Logs` console button)

         4. Perform `Trace Document Retry` mass-operation on affected documents
-5.  **Trace Document Terms** – Multi-Object field tracking which Terms have matched a document
+5.  **Trace Terms** – Multi-Object field tracking which Terms have matched a document
-6.  **Trace Document Rule Terms** – Multi-Object field tracking Rule specific Terms (terms that are associated with any rule) that have matched a document
+6.  **Trace Rule Terms** – Multi-Object field tracking Rule specific Terms (terms that match the document that are also associated with Rules that match the document)
 7.  **Trace Has Errors** – Boolean (yes/no) field indicating if the document has any errors related to ingestion, extraction
 8.  **Trace Error Details** – Long Text field capturing the error details if a